bright/new-www/content/projects/transportation-management-system-tms.md

 ---
 <TitleWithIcon sectionTitle="about TMS project" titleIcon="/images/three_flags.svg" titleIconAlt="bright" />

-Our client – [MAKO TSL](https://makotsl.com/) hired Bright Inventions to **build a customized tool for their internal transport management department**.
+[MAKO TSL](https://makotsl.com/) started a collaboration with Bright Inventions to **build a customized tool for their internal transport management department**.
 MAKO TSL offers fast and safe forwarding and transport services to companies all over Europe.
+In 2022 they executed over 180,000 shipping orders.

-The client has used various freight management solutions available on the market.
-Yet none of them met all their needs.
-So they hired us to build a **customized transport management system to be used by the client’s employees**.
+Like many logistics companies, MAKO TSL struggled with endless paperwork, and tons of Excel sheets, which defined the inefficient core of their transport management system.
+They aimed for a change, hoping for a successful digitalization of their daily work.
+But, **finding an off-the-shelf solution that truly fit their unique needs was a challenge**. **That's when they partnered with Bright Inventions to craft a tailor-made Transport Management System.**

 <AnchorLink href='#contactForm' text='let’s talk about your project'/>